You have no items in your shopping basket.

 Under the Health and Safety Act 1974, employers are required to protect the health, safety, and welfare of their employees and others affected by their business.
 This includes providing information about workplace risks and how to deal with them and instructing and training employees to handle the risks.

-If a member of staff or patient is injured or harmed and a lack of training is found to be a contributing factor, the HSE and its Northern Ireland counterpart may investigate the matter.
+If a member of staff or patient is injured or harmed and a lack of training is found to be a contributing factor, the Health and Safety Executive (HSE) and its Northern Ireland counterpart may investigate the matter.
 They can issue an improvement notice, prosecute or fine an organisation.
 For example, care providers who fail to manage the risk of bedrails and do not properly train staff in their safe use may breach health and safety regulations and face significant fines.

 Conclusion